Google reportedly working on Echo Show competitor

 Google is working on a tabletop smart screen for video calls that will take on Amazon's Echo Show, TechCrunch reported Thursday.

-The device, internally codenamed "Manhattan," will have a similar screen size to the 7-inch Echo Show, sources told the tech site.
+The device, internally codenamed "Manhattan," will have a similar screen size to the 7-inch Echo Show, people familiar with the matter told the tech site.
 The device, which may run a version of Android, was expected to be released in mid-2018, but there is pressure to release it as soon as this year, TechCrunch reported.

 Google didn't immediately respond to a request for comment.

 Amazon increased the pressure Wednesday, when it showcased new products in the Echo lineup, including a new Echo, the Echo Plus,the Echo Spot and the Echo Connect.
-The additions seem reflect Amazon's need to keep creating new forms for Alexa so customers won't be wooed away.
+The additions appear to reflect Amazon's desire to create new forms for Alexa so customers won't be wooed away.

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.